 During 2014 a petition for approval of a derivative action was submitted to the District Court in Tel Aviv by a shareholder of IC against, among others, IC and the Company.
 The petitioner argues that the transaction executed by IC in connection with its participation in the Company's restructuring deviates from the approval of IC's shareholders meeting and that the condition precedent to the execution of IC's participation in the restructuring, as approved by such meeting, regarding the transferability of the shares in the Company was not fulfilled.
-The petitioner moves to have the defendants (other than IC and the Company) to convene IC's shareholders meeting to approve IC's participation in the Company's restructuring or have the defendants (other than IC and the Company's restructuring or have the defendants (other than IC) compensate IC in the amount of US\$ 27.4 million which, as argued, reflects the damage caused to IC due to its participation in the Company's restructuring, being the decreased value of the Company's shares held by IC in consideration therefore, due to the incompletion of the said condition precedent.
-Management is unable to estimate the probability or the effect of an adverse outcome on the Company's business, if any.
+The petitioner moves to have the defendants (other than IC and the Company) to convene IC's shareholders meeting or have the defendants (other than IC and the Company's restructuring or have the defendants (other than IC) compensate IC in the amount of US\$ 27.4 million which, as argued, reflects the damage caused to IC due to its participation in the Company's restructuring, being the decreased value of the Company's shares held by IC in consideration therefore, due to the incompletion of the said condition precedent.
+During 2016, the derivative action was rejected by the court, followed by an appeal filed by the petitioner.
+Management believes, based on its legal advisors, that it is more likely than not that the appeal will be rejected.
 Therefore no provision was recorded in relate to the said derivative action.